 This is the main component whose installation is required for all QuartzDesk editions.
 The QuartzDesk Web Application is a standard Java web-application distributed as a WAR file that can be deployed to any light-weight Java servlet container (Tomcat, Jetty, etc.) or any full-fledged Java application server (IBM WebSphere, RedHat JBoss, etc.).
 For the complete list of all currently supported servlet containers and application servers, please refer to our Supported Platforms list.
 The QuartzDesk Web Application provides the Graphical User Interface (GUI) for the QuartzDesk platform.
 Using this GUI, users can connect via one of the supported JMX protocols to remote Quartz scheduler instances and perform all management and monitoring operations.

 The installation of the QuartzDesk Web Application component is described in the QuartzDesk Web-Application Installation and Upgrade Guide.

 This component is required for the QuartzDesk Standard and Enterprise editions only.
 The QuartzDesk JVM Agent component works as a specialized JVM plugin that provides the following functionality:

-The installation of the QuartzDesk JVM Agent component is described in the QuartzDesk JVM Agent Installation and Upgrade Guide.
+The installation of QuartzDesk JVM Agent is described in the QuartzDesk JVM Agent Installation and Upgrade Guide.

 This component is required for the QuartzDesk Standard and Enterprise editions only.
 The QuartzDesk Public API Library works primarily as an interface between managed Quartz scheduler instances and the QuartzDesk JVM Agent.
 The library contains:

 The QuartzDesk Public API Library is distributed as a single JAR file and Quartz scheduler enabled applications only need to include this library on their runtime classpath.
 For web applications this typically involves copying the library to the web application's WEB-INF\lib folder.
 There are no other installation steps required to use this library, just drop it on the classpath and that is it.

 Please note that the QuartzDesk Public API Library is available in the Maven Central repository so that developers can easily add it as a runtime dependency in their Maven-based projects.